Parental leave: highs and lows

 Parental leave and work: all you need to know

-What’s more, Valérie’s work schedule changed while she was on leave.
+What’s more, Valérie’s work schedule was changed while she was on leave.
 When she got back, she was expected to work from noon until eight o’clock at night.
 “My husband didn’t get home from work until early evening, so we couldn’t make it work,” she says.
 “I had no choice but to quit.
 It was very stressful.”

 Lingering prejudices

 Moms who go back to work early or whose partners take parental leave sometimes feel judged.
-“People will say that they’re putting their career before their family or that their child is way too young to start daycare,” says Valérie.
+“Some people will say that they’re putting their career before their family or that their child is way too young to start daycare,” says Valérie.
 The sociologist attributes these reactions to the fact that society still views mothers as a child’s primary caretaker.

 As for dads, people are often shocked when men take long leaves.
 David, who works in Quebec for an American company, took the entire parental leave when both of his children were born because his wife wanted to go back to work as soon as possible.
 “When I told my bosses in New York that I was taking several months of parental leave, they couldn’t believe it,” says David.
 “It’s not part of the American culture for dads to parent solo.”

-Tremblay believes that some of the stigmas would go away if more fathers took advantage of paternity leave.
+Tremblay believes that some of the stigmas would go away if more fathers took advantage of parental leave.
 “The more parents share their parental leave, the more we’ll start to see a domino effect and the more normal it will become,” she adds.

 There are still prejudices around mothers going back to work early and fathers taking long parental leaves.

-According to a survey conducted by the Quebec management board for parental insurance, only six percent of fathers have experienced difficulties at work in relation to taking paternity or parental leave.
+According to a survey conducted by the Conseil de gestion de l’assurance parentale, only 6 percent of fathers have experienced difficulties at work in relation to taking paternity or parental leave.
 Valérie, whose work led her to do a study on fathers employed in the IT and video game industries, has found that paternity leave is widely accepted.
-“However, some employers will ask fathers to choose a quieter period or to split their leave in two,” she notes.
-In addition, dads are often not replaced during a paternity leave of three or five weeks, meaning extra work for their coworkers.
+However, some employers will ask fathers to choose a quieter period or to split their leave in two,” she notes.
+What’s more, dads are often not replaced when they take a paternity leave of 3 to 5 weeks, which means extra work for their coworkers.

 What parents appreciate about parental leave